List of awards and nominations received by Thandiwe Newton

-This article is a List of awards and nominations received by Thandiwe Newton.

 Thandiwe Newton is a British actress known for her roles in film and television.
 She has received several accolades including a BAFTA Award, two Critics' Choice Television Awards, a Primetime Emmy Award, and a Screen Actors Guild Award as well as nominations for two Golden Globe Awards.

 For her role as Christine Thayer, a woman molested by a cop, in crime drama film Crash she received the BAFTA Award for Best Actress in a Supporting Role.
 She portrayed Maeve Millay in the HBO dystopian-science fiction series Westworld from 2016 to 2022 for which she received the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series and two Critics' Choice Television Awards for Best Supporting Actress in a Drama Series.
 She starred in the BBC police procedural series Line of Duty for which she was nominated for the British Academy Television Award for Best Actress in 2019.